 North Carolina Antitrust Lawyers

-The Sherman Act, the Federal Trade Commission Act, and the Clayton Act are the key federal antitrust statutes.
-Our lawyers have prosecuted and/or defended claims involving all three.
+Our attorneys have extensive experience representing clients in antitrust matters, including cases involving price fixing and unfair and deceptive trade practices.
+In this respect, the Sherman Act, the Federal Trade Commission Act, and the Clayton Act are among the key federal antitrust statutes, and our lawyers have litigated claims involving all three.

 Contact one of our antitrust lawyers to discuss concerns you may have about your civil or criminal case.

 Complete the form below or call (919) 833-1931 for a free consultation.